Our Impact

 Jayshri

 Jayshri is the first informal worker we employed at Ashaya.
 Her monthly income has increased 3x after she started working here.
-She also has a salaried working bank account now where
+She also has a salaried working bank account now where her monthly salary gets deposited.

 Her husband ran away many years ago, and she now supports her daughter who’s in school, and her mother.